esther-poniatowski/math-oral-cpge-bcpst/README.md

 - Geometry

 > [!NOTE]
-> Exercises are written in French.
+> Problems are expressed in French.

 ## Usage